mgrybel/Udacity-Full-Stack-Web-Developer/Trivia-API/frontend/README.md

 ## Running the Frontend in Dev Mode

 The frontend app was built using `create-react-app`.
-In order to run the app in development mode, run:
+In order to run the app in development mode, use:

 ```bash
 npm start